Change in the team

 Feedback from BPN program participants - Trend: Dentists

-As an entrepreneur, especially in a country like Nicaragua, the topic of resilience is unavoidable.
-Adrian reports that he is confronted with this topic again and again, especially in personal contact with entrepreneurs in coaching sessions.
-It often helps to confirm to the entrepreneurs that they are on the right track and to give them what they call "fresh air".
-After a coaching visit, the entrepreneurs gain hope and tackle things that they had previously put off or for which they had previously lacked the necessary portion of courage and self-confidence.
-Adrian and his team are very touched when they receive feedback from entrepreneurs like "I would have given up if it wasn't for you.
+As an entrepreneur, especially in a country like Nicaragua, the topic of "resilience" is unavoidable.
+Adrian reports that he is constantly confronted with this topic, especially in personal contact with entrepreneurs in coaching sessions.
+It often helps to confirm to entrepreneurs that they are on the right track and to give them what they call "fresh air".
+After a coaching visit, the entrepreneurs gain hope and tackle things that they had previously put off or for which they had lacked the necessary courage and self-confidence.
+Adrian and his team are very touched when they receive feedback from entrepreneurs such as "I would have given up if it hadn't been for you".

 We are grateful for the strong commitment of BPN Nicaragua and look forward to many success stories from the 2022...